-Between missed work, doctors visits, and medical costs, the flu can get expensive.
-Tamiflu is the most commonly prescribed treatment for the flu, but it’s not cheap.
-Brand versions of Tamiflu can cost more than $160 for a 10-dose pack, and even the generic, oseltamivir, can often cost well over $50.
+Between missed work, doctors visits and medical costs, the flu can get expensive.
+To shorten the duration of the flu, some folks turn to Tamiflu, but it’s not cheap.
+Brand-name Tamiflu can cost more than $160 for one treatment, and the generic, oseltamivir, can cost well over $100.

 Relenza is sold as an oral inhaler and has been shown in studies to reduce the duration of symptoms by around 1.3 days.
 Just like Tamiflu, it appears there is no benefit to taking Relenza if you have been sick for 30 hours or more.
 Keep in mind that since it is an oral inhaler, Relenza cannot be used in patients with asthma or other chronic respiratory conditions.
 The lowest GoodRx price for the most common version of Relenza is around $63.95, 18% off the average retail price of $78.44.

 Rapivab was approved in 2014 and is the first influenza medication to be administered intravenously.
-Since it is administered through an IV, Rapivab can target the flu virus and can alleviate your symptoms within 21 hours.
+Since it is administered through an IV, Rapivab can quickly target the flu virus and alleviate your symptoms within 21 hours.
 The downside to Rapivab?
 It’s really expensive.
-Three vials can cost around $1000.
+Three vials, the typical amount needed for treatment, can cost around $1000.

-Other than cost, there doesn’t appear to be a difference in efficacy between the three, even though Tamiflu is most widely prescribed.
-Unsure which one to talk about with your doctor?
-Look at delivery method and cost at your pharmacy, especially if you have insurance, to help you make your decision.
+Unsure of which one to talk about with your doctor?
+Look at each medication’s delivery method and cost at your pharmacy, especially if you have insurance, to help you make your decision.

 We've sent a link to download the GoodRx mobile app to your phone.